16 Killed in Horrific R21/R24 Crash in Johannesburg When a Bus Overturned, South Africans Horrified

 What happened?

 According to Ekurhuleni disaster management services, the bus reportedly jackknifed and rolled a few times before coming to a halt.
-Nine men and three women lost their lives, and traffic leading to the OR Tambo International Airport has been blocked.
+Nine men and three women lost their lives, and traffic leading to the OR Tambo International Airport was blocked.
 A video of the incident went viral on social media.

 Read also